 The Samurai

-Shusaku Endo’s The Samurai (1980) is a fictional account of a 17th-century diplomatic mission from Japan to “Nueva España,” or present-day Mexico, and then beyond to Spain and Rome.
-There’s a lot to this novel as it shifts between first- and third-person narrative, and from historical adventure to travel narrative, political drama and meditation on certain interpretations of faith and Christ.
+Shusaku Endo’s The Samurai (1980) is a fictional account of a 17th-century diplomatic mission from Japan to Nueva España, or present-day Mexico, and then on to Spain and Rome.
+There’s a lot to this novel as it shifts between first- and third-person narration, and moves from historical adventure to travel narrative, political drama, and a meditation on certain interpretations of faith and Christ.

 It came as a surprise to me that Endo based the characters on actual historical figures.
 As Van C. Gessel, the book’s translator, points out in the postscript, “Endō’s novel, besides being a superbly crafted piece of fiction, is a valuable work of speculation.”
-A group of about one hundred Japanese, along with Spanish sailors, really did travel to what is now Central America and then crossed the Atlantic and met with Pope Paul V. But almost no documents about their journey exist today.
+A group of about one hundred Japanese, along with Spanish sailors, really did travel to what is now Central America, then crossed the Atlantic and met with Pope Paul V. But almost no documents about their journey exist today.

 As an aside, I found this amusing… An excerpt from a 1982 article by Julian Moynahan, writing about Endo and The Samurai for The New York Times: